jaalto/project--emacs-epackage-template/README.rst

 The packages use Git Version Control System (DVCS) containers for distribution of the original extension code plus a subdirectory named ``epackage/``.
 These epackage repositories, containers, can reside anywhere publicly available.
-Their location is recorded in a aseparate **yellow pages** to make them availale for userd.
+Their location is recorded in a separate **yellow pages** to make them available for users.
 The person who wraps Emacs extensions into containers is called epackage *maintainer*.
 The person who is he author of the extension is called *upstream*.
 These two can be the same or two separate people.